 RECOMMEND READ: Is Amsterdam Safe?

 Drugs in the Red Light

-Because there are so many tourists in the red light district, wanting to have a good time, there are small time drugs dealers wandering around trying to sell their goods to them.
-They will approach tourists with the words: ‘charlie, heroin, ecstasy’.
-The quality is not good and often the drugs at the Amsterdam Red Light area is totally fake and you are getting high on aspirin.
+Because there are so many tourists in the red light district, wanting to have a good time, there are small-time drug dealers wandering around trying to sell their goods to them.
+They will approach tourists with the words: ‘charlie, heroin, ecstasy.
+The quality is not good and often the drugs in the Amsterdam Red Light area are totally fake.
+You are getting high on aspirin!
 It is recommended to say no.

 Respect the prostitutes

 Treat prostitutes with the respect, they are just doing their job.
-Prostitution is legal and the women are registered having their own ‘business’.
+Prostitution is legal and the women are registered to have their own ‘business’.
 So the Dutch prostitutes pay taxes.
-Dutch prostitutes have united to protect the rights of the working women.
+Dutch prostitutes have united to protect the rights of working women.
 PROUD is the Dutch association by and for sex workers.

 Safe sex in Red Light District

 All of the women undergo regular health checks.
-They do not practise unsafe sex, so you don’t have to bother asking them.
+They do not practice unsafe sex, so you don’t have to bother asking them.